To listen to or read this website in Ukrainian, select ‘Ukrainian’ from the ‘Choose Language’ dropdown box and hover over text.

 - do you have any needs connected to your religious beliefs?

-- are there school age children (3 – 16 years) or younger with you?
+- are there school age children (3 – 16 years) or younger children with you?

-We ask these questions to help us match you with a suitable host.
+We ask these questions to help us match you with a host or alternative welcome accommodation.

-If we can, we will put you in contact with the host before you travel.
+If we can, we will put you in contact with your host before you travel.
 This will help you get to know each other and ask any questions that you may have.

 We have set up a helpline for anyone who is sponsored by Welsh Government.
 The helpline will call you once your visa is approved by the UK Government.
 This will help us to get to know you and your needs.
 We can help you understand how to get to Wales.
 We can also be prepared for your arrival.